Piping/xGUI/README.md

     exec dwm

-# Configuration
+# Configuring dwm-distrotube

-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code:
+If you installed dwm-distrotube using the AUR, then the source code can be found in /opt/dwm-distrotube.
+If you downloaded the source and built dwm-distrotube yourself, then the source in the directory that you downloaded.
+The configuration of dwm-distrotube is done by editng the config.h and (re)compiling the source code.

 	sudo make install